 The Natomas Basin Conservancy was incorporated on October 21, 1994, as a California Non-profit Public Benefit Corporation.
-The organization is governed by a 10-member Board of Directors, and currently employs six full-time staff.
+Its primary purpose is to implement the Natomas Basin Habitat Conservation Plan.

 The Conservancy works closely with the California Department of Fish and Wildlife, the City of Sacramento, County of Sutter and the U.S. Fish and Wildlife Service to fulfill the requirements of the Natomas Basin Habitat Conservation Plan (NBHCP).